“UPDATED MONTHLY – YEAR TO DATE MEDIAN SALES FOR OCTOBER 2023”

 Can you afford to live in Hawaii?

 - A serious consideration is the high cost living in Hawaii.
-The average salary in Hawaii is about $70,000, but to live comfortably, you would need to make over $122,000.
+The average salary in Hawaii is about $78,000, but to live comfortably, you would need an income over $125,000.
 For many people, Oahu’s laid back, simple beach lifestyle far outweighs having to keep up with the current fashion trends or expensive material things.

 Loving the outdoors!